Sally Menti: Club career

-Menti was invited to train with hometown club Seattle Reign FC as a non-roster trialist in the 2025 preseason.
-On March 25, 2025, Seattle announced that the club had signed Menti to her first professional contract on a short-term deal through June.
-She made her professional debut on May 23, coming on as a second-half substitute in a 2–1 defeat to the Washington Spirit.
-On June 6, making her second appearance and first start, she struck her first professional goal from long range against the San Diego Wave, opening a 2–1 victory.
-Soon later, on June 25, she signed a contract extension through the 2027 season with a mutual option for an additional year.
+Menti joined hometown club Seattle Reign FC as a non-roster trialist in the 2025 preseason.
+She was unable to attend preseason as she nursed an injury but had previously trained with the club over the years.
+On March 25, the Reign announced that they had signed Menti to her first professional contract on a short-term deal through June.
+She made her professional debut on May 23, coming on as a late substitute in a 2–1 defeat to the Washington Spirit.
+On June 6, in her next appearance and first start, she scored her first professional goal from long range against the San Diego Wave, opening a 2–1 victory.
+Soon later, on June 25, she signed a two-and-a-half-year contract extension through 2027, with the mutual option for another year.
+She played in 15 regular-season games as a rookie, starting 10, and scored 1 goal as the Reign placed fifth in the league.
+In the playoffs, she came on as a substitute in the 2–0 loss to the Orlando Pride in the semifinals.

 International career

 Menti trained with the United States youth national team at the under-16, under-17, under-18, and under-20 levels.
 However, her time with the under-20 team was disrupted by injury.
 She came off the bench in the opening game against Nicaragua at the 2022 CONCACAF Women's U-20 Championship but broke her wrist at the end of the game and missed the rest of the tournament.
 She tore her ACL later that year while training for the 2022 FIFA U-20 Women's World Cup and was replaced on the roster by her college teammate Annie Karich.
-She was called into training camp with the United States under-23 team, practicing alongside the senior national team, in March 2025.
+She was called into training camp with the United States under-23 team, practicing concurrently with the senior national team, in March 2025.

+Emma Hayes called up Menti to the senior national team for the first time in January 2026.
+She made her USWNT debut alongside Reign teammate Maddie Dahlien as a 63th-minute substitute in a 6–0 friendly win against Paraguay on January 24.